Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 • Remove WD My Passport.

-• Start the device.
+• Start the device driver.

 • Connect WD My Passport via USB 3.0 cable to a proper USB port.